BenSimmers/C-Sharp-Survival-Guide/README.md

 This is a collection of notes and code snippets that have been made for myself to help me learn C# and .NET.
 I hope that it will be useful to others as well.
 Uses some of the content from QUT CAB201 Programming Principles in C#.

+Feel free to make Pull Request if you see that anything needs to be added.

+Contributors:
+<a href="#">irls-svg</a>
 # Basic C# Syntax
 #### Variables
 What are variables?
 Variables are containers for storing data values.
 In C#, there are different types of variables, for example a string variable, which can contain a text value: